 HOA Boards of Directors…Do You Know What You Don’t Know?

 In the field of psychology, the Dunning-Kruger effect describes a cognitive bias in which people of limited or no experience mistakenly assess their skill level as greater than it is.
-This phenomenon is no more established and self-evidently true then in the governance of community associations and the boards of directors who are elected to direct them.
+This phenomenon is no more established and self-evidently true then in the governance of community associations and the HOA board of directors who are elected to direct them.
 The big question to ask an HOA board of directors…do you know what you don’t know?

 Elections in community associations often result in a board of directors with no experience in community association management, facility management, accounting, or community association law.
 Despite that, there is often a high degree of confidence in these board members who assume that they know best.
 A two-hour board certification does not make on an expert on a given subject.
 There is truth to the expression that “a little learning is a dangerous thing.”